prehor/amavisd-milter/AMAVISD-MILTER.md

 **-f**
 : Run amavisd-milter in the foreground (i.e. do not daemonize).
-  Print debuging messages to the terminal.
+  Print debugging messages to the terminal.

 **-h**
 : Print the help page and exit.